modxorg/Docs/en/extras/babel/index.md

 ![](babel-setup.png)

 - **Context Keys** (_babel.contextKeys_): Comma separated list of context keys which should be used to link multilingual resources.
   For advanced configuration you may define several groups of context keys by using a semicolon (;) as delimiter.
-This is usefull if your're administrating multiple multilingual sites within one MODx instance.
+This is usefull if your're administrating multiple multilingual sites within one MODX instance.
   Example scenario:
   - **site1**: en, de, fr. using contexts: _web, site1de, site1fr_
   - **site2**: en, de. using contexts: _site2en, site2de_